suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 The interpreter also performs the checks described in {{required-checks}} to ensure that the dependent is processing the Dependency correctly.

 ###  Multiple Manifest Processors {#hierarchical-interpreters}

-When a system has multiple trust domains, each domain might require independent verification of authenticity or security policies.
-Trust domains might be divided by separation technology such as Arm TrustZone, Intel SGX, or another Trusted Execution Environment (TEE) technology.
-Trust domains might also be divided into separate processors and memory spaces, with a communication interface between them.

-For example, an application processor may have an attached communications module that contains a processor.
-The communications module might require metadata signed by a specific Trust Authority for regulatory approval.
-This may be a different Trust Authority than the application processor.

 When there are two or more trust domains, a Manifest processor might be required in each.
 The first Manifest processor is the normal Manifest processor as described for the Recipient in Section 6 of {{I-D.ietf-suit-manifest}}.
 The second Manifest processor only executes sections when the first Manifest processor requests it.
 An API interface is provided from the second Manifest processor to the first.
 This allows the first Manifest processor to request a limited set of operations from the second.
 These operations are limited to: setting Parameters, inserting an Envelope, and invoking a Manifest Command Sequence.
 The second Manifest processor declares a prefix to the first, which tells the first Manifest processor when it should delegate to the second.
 These rules are enforced by underlying separation of privilege infrastructure, such as TEEs, or physical separation.